ahuacate/pve-host/README.md

 <H1>PVE Host Setup</H1>

-This guide is for configuring Proxmox hosts.
+This guide is for configuring Proxmox hosts only.

 Included are step-by-step instructions and an Easy Script Toolbox to automate much of the work.
 On completion, your new PVE host is configured to support all Ahuacate CTs and VMs.